rxdu/libxmotion/docs/typst/mekf-errata.typ

 = Summary

-Five errors were found in the derivation document and eight in the implementation.
+Five errors were found in the derivation document and nine in the implementation.
 They fall into three classes: (1) *process-noise errors* in the document, copied into the code, that break the covariance's symmetry and consistency; (2) a *structural bookkeeping error* — the document omitted the bias fold-in and error-state reset, and the code consequently never accumulated bias estimates; (3) *production defects* in the code only (console I/O in the hot path, numerically fragile covariance update, no observation gating, no input validation).

 = Errors in the derivation document